bbauska/css-mastering-css/README.md

 >
 &lt;/html&gt;

-###### The output of the code is given below: {#the-output-of-the-code-is-given-below-24 .unnumbered}
+###### The output of the code is given below:

 ![](./images/image038.png){width="3.3020833333333335in"
 height="1.9791666666666667in"}

 CSS Flexible Layout.

-### CSS FONT PROPERTIES {#css-font-properties .unnumbered}
+### CSS FONT PROPERTIES

-###### The font property sets the style, variant, boldness, line-height, and the font family for an element's text content.
-It is a property for setting the individ- ual font properties, that is, font-style, font-variant, font-weight, font-size, line-height, and font-family in a single declaration. {#the-font-property-sets-the-style-variant-boldness-line-height-and-the-font-family-for-an-elements-text-content.-it-is-a-property-for-setting-the-individ--ual-font-properties-that-is-font-style-font-variant-font-weight-font-size-line-height-and-font-family-in-a-single-declaration. .unnumbered}
+###### The font property sets the style, variant, boldness, line-height, and the font
+family for an element's text content.
+It is a property for setting the individ- ual font properties, that is, font-style, font-variant, font-weight, font-size, line-height, and font-family in a single declaration.

 The syntax of the property is given as:
 >